Western States Pact: Reactions

-Shortly after the Western States Pact and northeastern states announced their own joint plans on April 13, 2020, U.S. president Donald Trump asserted his "total authority" over the states' decisions about when to lift the shutdowns implemented in response to the pandemic.
+Shortly after the Western States Pact and northeastern states announced their own joint plans on April 13, 2020, U.S. President Donald Trump asserted his "total authority" over the states' decisions about when to lift the shutdowns implemented in response to the pandemic.
 After criticism from both Democratic and Republican members of Congress, Trump clarified on April 14 that he would be "authorizing each individual governor of each individual state to implement a reopening" of their economy.
 However, Cornell Law School professor Kathleen Bergin said, "Trump has no authority [...]
 These are matters for states to decide under [...] the Tenth Amendment to the Constitution."

-After Hawaiian business leaders and state House Speaker Scott Saiki encouraged joining the Western States Pact, governor David Ige said he considered joining the pact but decided not to because Hawaii did not share a land boundary with the member states of the pact.
+After Hawaiian business leaders and state House Speaker Scott Saiki encouraged joining the Western States Pact, Governor David Ige said he considered joining but decided not to because Hawaii did not share a land boundary with the pact's member states.